Dr CHAN, Cheri

 - Chan, C (2018 in preparation) One Country, Two Systems: Learning to Teach in a Borderland School in Hong Kong (to be published in ‘Cross-Cultural Perspectives in Teaching,’ for inclusion in the ‘Advances in Research on Teaching Series: Narrative Strand’ published by Emerald Group Publishing Limited.
 Editors: Elaine Chan, Vicki Ross, Dixie Keyes)

 - Chan, C and Davison, C (2018, manuscript reviewed and accepted) Learning from each other: School-university collaborative action research as praxis (book chapter accepted, to be published by Springer, Educational Linguistics Series.
 Book Editors: Poehner, M.E. and Inbar, O.)

 - Harfitt, G & Chan, C (2017) Constructivist learning theories in teacher education programmes: a pedagogical perspective in Clandinin, D. J. and Husu, J (Eds) Handbook of Research on Teacher Education.
 Sage Publishing.

-- Chan, C (2017 forthcoming) Caught in the Middle: Pre-service Teachers Negotiating School-University Partnership in the Teaching Practicum (paper presented at ISATT 2017).
+- Chan, C (2018, manuscript under review) Caught in the Middle: Pre-service Teachers Negotiating School-University Partnership in the Teaching Practicum (paper presented at ISATT conference 2017).

 - Chan, C & Lo, M (2016) Exploring Inclusive Pedagogical Practices in Hong Kong Primary EFL Classrooms.
 International Journal of Inclusive Education.
 Vol 21 (7) DOI: 10.1080/13603116.2016.1252798. p.
 1-16.